This post, originally published 12/6/2018, was updated with new ideas on 11/25/2019!

 Stasher bags are an awesome gift!
 You can use them as a gift bag to stuff other gifts inside or gift them on their own.
 Even someone who has stasher bags in their lives already would appreciate more of them!

 If you haven’t heard of them yet, stasher bags are reusable bags that help us cut down plastic waste.
 They’re easy to clean, they’re dishwasher friendly AND you can cook in them!
 They’re microwave, oven and freezer-safe.
 I’ve even used a stasher bag as a hot water bottle and to keep belongings safe and dry when going to the beach.

 The one pictured above and linked is $11.93.

 These Etee food wraps are another fun eco-friendly gift that lasts.
 They’re meant to replace saran wrap and help people cut down on plastic use in general.

 I have a bunch of Etee food wraps in my life and they’re one of my favorite things to use to take food out on the go.
 College students, travelers and busy people alike would love this gift.

 Linked above is a set of nine wraps for $49.95.

 If the meal prepper in your life is more focused on cutting down on plastic, these glass containers are the way to go.
 I love these because they have the snap seal, which some glass containers don’t have and it really helps combat leakage!
-I’ve had this exact type of container for 3 years — they last a long time and they’re easy to clean.
+These containers are also oven safe, which means you can even bake meals right into them.

-This pack of 5 meal prep containers from Meal Prep Society is $21.99.
+This pack of 5 meal prep containers on Amazon is $23.99.